bl-ake/relucent/README.md

 </div>

-A little Python package for computing the polyhedra of ReLU networks!
+A Python package for computing the polyhedra of ReLU networks!

-Relucent differs from existing packages (for example, check out the amazing [SplineCam](https://github.com/AhmedImtiazPrio/SplineCAM) by Ahmed Imtiaz Humayun) because it avoids computing vertices of the complex.
-This tradeoff changes which computations are efficient, in particular speeding up local search of the complex in higher dimensions.
+Relucent differs from existing packages (for example, check out [CanonicalPoly 2.0](https://github.com/mmasden/canonicalpoly2.0) by Marissa Maden and [SplineCam](https://github.com/AhmedImtiazPrio/SplineCAM) by Ahmed Imtiaz Humayun) because it avoids computing vertices of the complex.
+This tradeoff changes which computations are efficient for a given network architecture, in particular allowing local search of the complex for networks with higher input dimensions.
+This package also extends [GoL Toolbox](https://github.com/cglrtrgy/GoL_Toolbox) by Turgay Caglar, implementing functionality for things like distributed search, visualization, and analysis of polyhedra with codimension > 0.
 If you do not need a Python package, you might be interested in [Neural Network Elements](https://github.com/gtri/neural-network-elements) by Andrew Tawfeek, which provides an interactive interface for visualizing 2-input networks.

-If you run into any problems or have any feature requests, please create an issue on the project's [Github](https://github.com/bl-ake/relucent/issues).
-If you want to credit its use in your research, please cite our [paper](https://openreview.net/forum?id=TgLW2DiRDG).

 ## Environment Setup
 1. Install Python 3.13